 How Do I Take Odour Samples?

-First of all, it’s important that your odour samples are taken in line with the requirements of European Standard BSEN13725:2003 (find out about our UKAS accreditation for odour sampling here).
+It’s important that your odour samples are taken in line with the requirements of European Standard BSEN13725:2003.
 So if you’re not immediately clear on what this means, it might be an idea to ask us about our odour sampling skills too.
 On the other hand, if you’re a sustainability or environmental consultant, operator or regulator familiar with the process of taking odour samples correctly, our ‘lab only’ service may be just what you need.

 Furthermore we’d be happy to talk through anything you’re not clear on, just get in touch.